mgdigital/rarbg-selfhosted/README.md

 - Run `docker-compose up -d`.
 - The torznab endpoint is now exposed at `http://localhost:3333/torznab`.
 - In [Prowlarr](https://wiki.servarr.com/prowlarr), [Radarr](https://wiki.servarr.com/radarr) or [Sonarr](https://wiki.servarr.com/sonarr), you can now add RARBG as a Generic Torznab indexer.
-- If you want to `git pull` updates from this repo, you'll then need to rebuild with `docker-compose down` then `docker-compose up -d --build`.

 Alternatively, install GoLang and run directly: `PATH_SQLITE_DB=/path/to/rarbg_db.sqlite go run .`